 Yep, and would you believe me if I told you that El Caganer actually plays a major role in Christmas celebrations over there?
 Nearly everyone has a statue of him and he often finds his way into nativity scenes; he’s situated somewhere near baby Jesus’ inn, where everyone can gaze lovingly at him while he does his dirty business.

 You might be wondering, like I was when I first heard of this, if it’s some kind of mass-scale Spanish troll.
-However, I asked my friend Alex, who’s lived his whole life in Barcelona and he assured me that El Caganer is as wholesome and Christmasy as Saint Nick.
+However, I asked my friend Alex, who’s lived his whole life in Barcelona and he assured me, in all seriousness, that El Caganer is as wholesome and Christmasy as Saint Nick.

 And it gets weirder.
 You see, The Caganer isn’t the only Christmas poo celebrated by the Catalans.
 There’s also Tió de Nadal or “The Christmas Log”: a hollow piece of wood with legs and a face which poos out children’s presents on Christmas day.
 Yep, that’s right, it poos out the gifts people!

 Seriously though, is it just me or is there something strangely beautiful about that?
-I think any Christmas tradition that celebrates an awareness of nature, and our connectedness to it, is alright in my books.
+I think any Christmas tradition that celebrates our connection to nature is alright in my books.
 Especially at a time when we’re wasting so many precious resources and polluting the earth, all so we can exchange trillions of plastic nick-knacks in a mince pie fueled frenzy.

 But Christmas in Barcelona isn’t some sort of poo utopia, mind.
-In true Christmas fashion, there’s now hundreds of different types of Caganer you can buy, including one that looks like Prince William and one that looks like Obama.
-Oh, and they’re also extortionately expensive as well.
+In true consumerist fashion, there’s now hundreds of different types of Caganer you can buy, including one that looks like Prince William and one that looks like Obama.
+And they’re extortionately expensive.
 Happy holidays!